Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip

-\begin{remark} By \cite[Theorem B]{GardellaLupini} and \cite[Theorem B]{GHV}, a countable discrete group $G$ is amenable if and only if for some (any) supernatural number $\mathfrak n\neq 1$ of infinite type, the Bernoulli shift on $M_{\mathfrak n}^{\otimes G}$ absorbs the trivial action on the Jiang-Su algebra $\mathcal Z$ up to cocycle conjugacy.
+is a $KK^G$-equivalence. \end{proof} \begin{remark} By \cite[Theorem B]{GardellaLupini} and \cite[Theorem 4.9]{matui2014ƶ}, a countable discrete group $G$ is amenable if and only if for some (any) supernatural number $\mathfrak n\neq 1$ of infinite type, the Bernoulli shift on $M_{\mathfrak n}^{\otimes G}$ absorbs the trivial action on the Jiang-Su algebra $\mathcal Z$ up to cocycle conjugacy.
 In particular (since $M_\mathfrak n\cong M_\mathfrak n\otimes \mathcal Z$), the conclusion of Theorem \ref{thm-absorb} is false for non-amenable groups.
-On the other hand, Theorem \ref{thm-kk-equivalence} together with the Higson-Kasparov Theorem \cite{HK} (applied in the form of \cite[Theorem 8.5]{MN}) implies that if $G$ is an amenable group, then $M_{\mathfrak n}^{\otimes G}$ absorbs the trivial action on $M_\mathfrak n$ up to $KK^G$-equivalence.
-It is thus conceivable that a discrete group $G$ is amenable if and only if the Bernoulli shift on $M_\mathfrak n^{\otimes G}$ absorbs the trivial action on $M_\mathfrak n$ up to cocycle conjugacy.
+On the other hand, Theorem \ref{thm-kk-equivalence} together with the Higson-Kasparov Theorem \cite{HK} (applied in the form of \cite[Theorem 8.5]{MN}) implies that if $G$ is a countable amenable group, then $M_{\mathfrak n}^{\otimes G}$ absorbs the trivial action on $M_\mathfrak n$ up to $KK^G$-equivalence.
+It is thus conceivable that a countable discrete group $G$ is amenable if and only if the Bernoulli shift on $M_\mathfrak n^{\otimes G}$ absorbs the trivial action on $M_\mathfrak n$ up to cocycle conjugacy.

-The following observation provides some evidence for this: Let $G$ be an amenable group, $\mathfrak n\neq 1$ a supernatural number of infinite type, and $A$ a $G$-$C^*$-algebra.
+The following observation provides some evidence for this: Let $G$ be a countable amenable group, $\mathfrak n\neq 1$ a supernatural number of infinite type, and $A$ a $G$-$C^*$-algebra.
 By the remarks above, the unital embedding